-The museum recently acquired a beautiful watercolor view of Constitution moored at Port Mahon, Minorca.
+Another beautiful watercolor shows Constitution moored at Port Mahon, Minorca.
 Dated 1837, the picture depicts the ship anchored near Isla Plana.
 The ship wears the swallow-tailed blue broad pennant of Commodore Jesse Duncan Elliott.
-At anchor astern lies a man-of-war schooner, probably the Shark, which also made an appearance in Mid.
-Woolsey’s painting.
+At anchor astern lies a man-of-war schooner, probably the Shark, which also made an appearance in Midshipman Woolsey’s painting.
 Just visible in the background is Isla del Rey, on which stands the white-stuccoed infirmary erected by the British in the eighteenth century.

 “The hospital erected for the use of the British fleet is still in a good state of preservation, consisting of two parallel ranges of wards, which would comfortably accommodate six hundred patients.
 These two wings are connected at either end by ranges of buildings, intended for the officers of the establishment, with the necessary offices of such an institution; and throughout, the buildings are well adapted for the purposes for which they were intended.
-During the summer of 1835, the cholera made its appearance in our squadron, and a portion of the building was appropriated for the use of the sick; but since then they have not been occupied.”
+During the summer of 1835, the cholera made its appearance in our squadron, and a portion of the building was appropriated for the use of the sick; but since then they have not been occupied.”2

 In 1839, the hospital was occupied by French troops wounded fighting in Algeria.